-At our practice in Surrey, BC, we perform surgical orthodontic treatments for the correction of jaw irregularities, in order to improve facial symmetry, and the patient's the ability to speak, eat, and breathe.
+At our practice in Surrey, BC, we perform surgical orthodontic treatments to help correct jaw irregularities, and improve facial symmetry, along with a patient's ability to speak, eat, and breathe.

-In the same way that orthodontics corrects misaligned teeth, surgical orthodontics (or 'orthognathic surgery') corrects jaw irregularities to improve the patients ability to breathe, eat and speak, and to improve facial appearances.
+In the same way that orthodontics helps to correct misaligned teeth, surgical orthodontics (or 'orthognathic surgery') helps fix jaw irregularities to improve the patients ability to breathe, eat and speak, and to change facial appearances.

 Moving the jaws also moves the teeth, so braces are always a part of jaw correction.